ch-king/HistoSlider/README.md

 --------------------

 You can generate a *compiled* application so that end-users do not need to install anything.
-You can tweak some settings on the `app.spec` file.
+You can tweak some settings on the `histoslider.spec` file.
 It can be generated like this:

     python setup.py bdist_app